Alexandre-Silva/ADM/README.md

 )
 ```

-Don't forget that this is a bash/zsh array so special care around special
+Don't forget that this is a bash/zsh array.
+Therefore, special care around
-characters and spaces should be taken.
-Furthermore, helpers variables and other
+special characters and spaces should be taken.
+Furthermore, helper variables and
-bash/zsh logic can be used.
+other bash/zsh logic can be used.
 For example:

 ```bash
 links=()